Blepharoplasty Eyelid Surgery in Newcastle, Maitland & Hunter Valley Australia

 Who is a Good Candidate?

 Blepharoplasty is most commonly associated with adults who notice changes around their eyes over time.
-The ideal age for eyelid surgery is generally in the 40s or older, although younger individuals may qualify due to hereditary factors.
+The ideal age for eyelid surgery is generally someone in the 40s or older, although people in their 30s or even 20s may qualify if hereditary factors are present.
 Individuals with inherited eyelid concerns may consider blepharoplasty earlier.

-This procedure can address upper eyelid droop, which can affect daily tasks such as driving and reading.
-Functional problems necessitating corrective eyelid surgery can arise from aging, cancer, trauma, birth defects, and complications from previous surgeries.
-Candidates for blepharoplasty often exhibit characteristics like excess skin, ptotic eyelids, wrinkled eyelid skin, loss of the upper eyelid crease, puffiness, and excess fat.
+This procedure can aleviate upper eyelid droop, which can affect daily tasks such as driving and reading.
+Functional problems necessitating corrective eyelid surgery can arise from ageing, cancer, trauma, birth defects, and complications from previous surgeries.
+Candidates for blepharoplasty often exhibit characteristics like excess skin, ptotic eyelids, wrinkled skin, loss of the upper eyelid crease, puffiness, and excess fat.

 Medical History Considerations